Eric Quill: International

-Although he has been called up to camps, Quill has never played for the United States national team.
-He has, however, played for the U-23, U-20, and U-16 sides.
+Although he had been called up to camps, Quill never played for the United States national team.
+He did, however, play for the U-23, U-20, and U-16 sides.

+Coaching

+Quill's first head coaching position was for North Texas SC during the club's tenure in USL League One.
+North Texas won the league during the inaugural 2019 season, and Quill has named League One Coach of the Year.

+In December 2021, Quill was named to Caleb Porter's Columbus Crew coaching staff.

+Quill was appointed head coach of New Mexico United in the USL Championship on June 13, 2023.
+In August 2024, New Mexico United extended Quill's contract through the 2026 season.
+Quill led New Mexico to their best-ever single season performance in 2024, including a Western Conference title and team single-season records in wins and points.

+Quill was named head coach of Major League Soccer club FC Dallas on November 20, 2024.

 Personal life

 Quill is married to Susan Bush, former soccer player for the U.S. national team and current coach, who he worked with while the assistant of the Houston Cougars women's team.